Syslog Server Profile Configuration Object

 - Use the unified client interface (

-) for simpler code - Initialize the client once and reuse across different object types
+client.syslog_server_profile) for simpler code - Create a single client instance and reuse it across your application

 Container Management